COMP102/112: Working at home

 To do your COMP 102/112/103 Java programming on your own computer (Windows, Mac, or unix), you will need to

-- Install a copy of Bluej Version 4.2.2 ( Use this version of Bluej, not the latest version.) and JDK 11 (Java Development Kit)
+- Install a copy of Bluej version 5.0.2 (this comes with its own copy of the Oracle JDK 11 (Java Development Kit))

 - Copy the Assignment files to your PC